SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

 ### Missing or incorrect attribute statements

-The SAML attribute names must always match those in the IDP and the *DataMiner.xml* file.
+The SAML attribute names must always match those in the identity provider and the *DataMiner.xml* file.

 1. Go to the *C:\Skyline DataMiner* folder and open the *DataMiner.xml* file.

-1. Verify that the `<ExternalAuthentication>` tag is configured correctly, and the tag name for your attribute matches the definition.
+1. Verify that the `<ExternalAuthentication>` tag is configured correctly and the tag name for your attribute matches the definition.

-   For example, if the claim name is "email," your *Dataminer.xml* emailClaim tag should be `<EmailClaim>email</EmailClaim>`.
+   For example, if the claim name is "email," your *DataMiner.xml* emailClaim tag should be `<EmailClaim>email</EmailClaim>`.

 1. If issues persist, use the *SAML-tracer* tool, a browser extension that captures SAML traffic.